 I think it is important to have a colorful classroom.
 I am not suggesting that teachers leave their walls and bulletin boards bare.
 No student wants to learn in a room like that.
 That’s why I had my students make posters for our walls.

-Again, I have all the respect in the world for teachers who can design a classroom to look just like Hogwarts.
+Again, I have all the respect in the world for teachers who can design a beautiful classroom.
 But I know there are lots of teachers like me whose talents are not in decoration.
-I feel bad for teachers in July and August who feel overwhelmed at seeing all these photos of beautiful classrooms because there’s no way they could ever compete with those.
+I feel bad for teachers in July and August who feel overwhelmed at seeing all these photos of beautiful classrooms because there’s no way they could ever compete.
 If you have little ability and motivation to decorate like me, I’d encourage you to focus on your strengths.
 Not everyone can be an amazing interior decorator!

 For example, I realized that my strengths involved organization, designing engaging lessons, utilizing technology, finding quality literature to teach reading standards, and saying corny “jokes” (a big plus for a fifth-grade teacher).
 Instead of beating myself up for not designing a beautiful classroom, I eventually realized that my students can learn a lot from me because of the unique talents I bring into the classroom every day.
 That, by the way, is the exact same message I told my students — that our classroom is a better place because of the unique talents each of them brings every day.